 When choosing a nail gun, consider the different types of jobs you want to complete and select a nail gun design that fits those needs.

-Finishing nail guns are mid-sized nail guns that often take finishing nails (nails designed for baseboards and moulding) only.
+Finishing nail guns are mid-sized nail guns that often take finishing nails (nails designed for baseboards and molding) only.